wintercms/docs/setup/configuration.md

 ### Converting to DotEnv configuration

-As an alternative to the [base environment configuration](#base-environment) you may place common values in the environment instead of using configuration files.
+As an alternative to the [base environment configuration](#base-environment), you may place common values in the environment instead of using configuration files.
 The config is then accessed using [DotEnv](https://github.com/vlucas/phpdotenv) syntax.
 Run the `winter:env` command to move common config values to the environment:

 ```bash
 php artisan winter:env
 ```

-This will create an **.env** file in project root directory and modify configuration files to use `env` helper function.
+This will create an `.env` file in project root directory and modify configuration files to use `env` helper function.
 The first argument contains the key name found in the environment, the second argument contains an optional default value.

 ```php
 'debug' => env('APP_DEBUG', true),
 ```

-Your `.env` file should not be committed to your application's source control, since each developer or server using your application could require a different environment configuration.

 It is also important that your `.env` file is not accessible to the public in production.
 To accomplish this, you should consider using a [public folder](#public-folder).

+> **TIP:** Your `.env` file should not be committed to your application's source control, since each developer or server using your application could require a different environment configuration.